illinois-cs498gd/illinois-cs498gd.github.io/index.md

 ## Instructional Content ##

 The course will be taught using online lectures along with additional reading materials.
-There will ba one live online meeting per week that will offer opportunities for extra credit.
+There will be one live online meeting per week.

 #### Lectures ####

 + Lectures will be available as asynchronous video links posted on the [course schedule](https://illinois-cs498gd.github.io/schedule).
-+ **You can attend live lectures/discussions at 11am Central Time on Thursdays at this [Zoom link](https://illinois.zoom.us/j/85721476191?pwd=d2dmZURrcGFvdzh0OEhiOWhMZ2phdz09).**
++ **You can attend live lectures/discussions at 11am Central Time on Tuesdays at this [Zoom link]().**
 + These lectures will be recorded and available on the course schedule.

 #### Development Resources ####